visgl/deck.gl/dev-docs/RFCs/v6.0/view-state-rfc.md

 * mouse capture - should be handled by mjolnir.js...
 * keyboard input - do we allow more than one? do we offer a prop to set focus?

-Controller input areas can be matched to viewports in the same way that the deck.gl component resizes its children using `viewportId` props.
+Controller input areas can be matched to viewports in the same way that the deck.gl component resizes its children using `viewId` props.

 ### Multiple View States